 - 4.3 From the Tables in Appendix 3, it can be seen that five crushed rock quarry permissions will expire before 2030.
-Of these, Moota secured permission for a time and physical extension in early 2015, which will result in the working of further reserves; Holme Park has been issued a scoping opinion on an extension of time only; Sandside is likely to request a similar scoping opinion, but has not yet done so; Shapfell has submitted an application for a time extension and to deepen the quarry, which will also result in the working of further reserves; Tendley is working steadily in accordance with its phasing and is intending to submit a planning application for a concrete plant on site, in late 2015.
-Incidentally, Snowhill no.1 Quarry, which was previously only considered for building stone, was granted permission in 2014 to increase its aggregate production five-fold for a three year trial period. - 4.4 The recent scoping opinion request for Holme Park, does not propose any deepening or lateral extension of the quarry, as it is located in a very sensitive area.
+Of these, Moota secured permission for a time extension (to 2024) and physical extension in early 2015, which will result in the working of further reserves; in 2016, Holme Park submitted an application for an extension of time to 2043; also in 2016, Sandside requested a scoping opinion for an extension of time to 2029; Shapfell has submitted an application for a time extension and to deepen the quarry, which will also result in the working of further reserves; Tendley is working steadily in accordance with its phasing and a planning application for a concrete plant on site was granted late 2015.
+Snowhill no.1 Quarry, which was previously only considered for building stone, was granted permission in 2014 to increase its aggregate production five-fold for a three year trial period. - 4.4 The planning application for Holme Park, does not propose any deepening or lateral extension of the quarry, as it is located in a very sensitive area.
 A National Nature Reserve and SSSI lie in the centre of the quarry, and there are several surrounding Limestone Pavement Orders.
 Sandside Quarry is also situated in a constrained site, within the Arnside & Silverdale AONB, and it is unlikely that a lateral extension could be accommodated.
 The situation at both of these quarries will be monitored throughout the Plan period and the LAA updated, as necessary. - 4.5 There may be issues with two other crushed rock quarries, which have the potential to impact on the landbank.
 Firstly, Eskett and Rowrah Quarry; that part of the quarry known as Eskett is almost worked out and the operator intends to move into that part known as Rowrah, in order to exploit the reserves located there.
 However, there is a substantial amount of water in the Rowrah area and, if an environmentally acceptable solution for its dewatering is not found, the reserves could be lost.
 Secondly, Kendal Fell Quarry is the subject of a master-planning exercise; the development would potentially sterilise the resource, which remains in a Mineral Safeguarding Area.
-The quarry has not been worked for around 20 years, but prior extraction of some mineral may be possible.
+The quarry has not been worked for around 20 years, but prior extraction of some mineral has been discussed and may be possible.
 It is arguable that the planning permission is no longer valid, because no submissions have been made in respect of a request for a ROMP.
 Progress on these two sites will be kept under review.

-14 Minerals Planning Factsheet: Construction Aggregates, British Geological Survey, June 2013
+18 Minerals Planning Factsheet: Construction Aggregates, British Geological Survey, June 2013